GPS Wildlife Tracking: Innovative Tools for Monitoring Animal Movement and Behavior

 When it comes to tracking animal locations, wildlife conservation experts frequently use tracking collars and other tracking technology in combination with the global positioning system (GPS) to monitor animal movement.
 Let’s take a closer look at how these tracking and monitoring systems for wildlife conservation work.

-Let’s start with some of the tracking products that wildlife biologists and other scientists might use for tracking animal movement and animal locations, whether looking at migration or pack behavior or other useful metrics for wildlife conservation science.
+Let’s start with some of the tracking products that wildlife biologists and other scientists might use for tracking animal movement and animal locations, whether looking at migration pack behavior or other useful metrics for wildlife conservation science.
 Location data can tell scientists a great deal, and GPS and VHF radio tracking are both a big part of tracking and monitoring programs.

 Ground And Aerial Tracking In Wildlife